docker-archive/classicswarm/docs/plan-for-production.md

 ## Performance

-Performance is critical in environments that support business critical line of business applications.
-The following sections discuss some technologies and best practices that can help you build high performance Swarm clusters.
+Performance is critical in environments that support business-critical line of business applications.
+The following sections discuss some technologies and best practices that can help you build high-performance Swarm clusters.

 ### Container networks